hakerdefo/hakerdefo.github.io/about.md

 permalink: /about/
 ---

-Hi, I am hakerdefo and welcome to my hyding place on the wild web powered by Jekyll.
+Hi, I'm hakerdefo & welcome to my hyding place on the wild web powered by Jekyll.

-Here you'll find me musing and rambling about anything and everything that piqued my interest.
+Here you will find me musing about anything and everything that piqued my interest.